 Workers’ comp is a no-fault system, which means that employees can usually collect compensation regardless of who was at fault for the injury.
 However, certain injuries—such as those caused by the employee’s participation in horseplay or practical jokes—are not covered.
 (For more information, see Workers’ Compensation: Is Your Injury or Illness Work-Related?)

 The first step to making a workers’ comp claim is to report your injury to your employer right away.
 If you delay in giving notice, you might lose your right to collect benefits.
 Once your employer is aware of your injury, it should notify its insurance company of your claim.
 If your employer fails to do so, you must file an Employee’s Notice of Injury and Claim for Compensation (Form 5) with the Vermont Workers’ Compensation Division within six months of your injury.
+If you have an occupational disease, you must file your claim within two years after learning that your condition is related to your work.

 The insurance company will investigate your claim, usually by talking to you, your employer, and your doctors.
 The insurance company has 21 days to accept or deny your claim.
 If your claim is accepted, you will begin to receive medical coverage and wage loss benefits almost immediately.